ajayworks01/codealpha_task/codealpha_Emotion_Recognition_from_Speech/README.md

 CodeAlpha Internship Task

-This project identifies human emotions from speech audio using deep learning.
+This project identifies human emotions from speech audio using machine learning.